uncletoxa/teletubby/readme.md

 ## Additional Features

+- Customizable video info editing: You can add your own functions to process the video description or title before sending it to Telegram.
+The 'helpers.py' file provides two functions, `process_description` and `process_title`, which you can modify according to your needs, such as removing swear words, etc.

 - Dry run mode: You can perform a dry run by using the `-d` or `--dry-run` flag.
 This will populate the database with existing videos on the YouTube channel without actually downloading or sending them to Telegram.

 - Logging: The script uses the `logging` module to log messages.
 You can customize the log level using the `-l` or `--log-level` flag (default is 'info').